automotive-grade-linux/docs-sources/docs/getting-started/machines/raspberrypi.md

 ```

 By default, the build process puts the resulting image in the Build Directory.
-Here is example for the Raspberry PI 4 board:
+Here is example for the Raspberry Pi 4 board:

 ```
 <build_directory>/tmp/deploy/images/raspberrypi4/agl-demo-platform-raspberrypi4.wic.xz
 ```

-If you build for the Raspberry PI 3 board, the location uses "raspberrypi3" in the path.
+If you build for the Raspberry Pi 3 board, the location uses "raspberrypi3" in the path.

 ## 4. Deploying the AGL Demo Image

 Deploying the AGL demo image consists of copying the image on a MicroSD card,
-plugging the card into the Raspberry PI board, and then booting the board.
+plugging the card into the Raspberry Pi board, and then booting the board.

 Follow these steps to copy the image to a MicroSD card and boot
-the image on the Raspberry PI 3 or 4 board:
+the image on the Raspberry Pi 3 or 4 board:

 1. Plug your MicroSD card into your Build Host (i.e. the system that has your build output).